HavanaMi/Innovate-Generation/README.md

-# Innovate-Generation
+# Inno-Gen

-Website.
+Project html.

 ## Technologies

-The website is built using modern web technologies and hosted on GitHub Pages, ensuring fast performance and easy accessibility.
+The modern web technologies and hosted on GitHub Pages, ensuring fast performance and easy accessibility.

 ---